 The law in the United States says that a person must be 21 years of age to purchase, possess, and drink alcohol.
 In Michigan and across the country, law enforcement is cracking down on underage drinking.
-If you are a minor charged with underage possession or your child has been arrested for minor in possession of alcohol, it is vital that you consult with a Bloomfield Hills criminal defense lawyer right away.
+If you are a minor charged with underage possession or your child has been arrested for minor in possession of alcohol, it is vital that you consult with a Troy criminal defense lawyer right away.
 Many of our clients make the mistake of thinking charges are not as serious because they involve a juvenile offense, but this is not the case.

 You could be facing the following penalties for a first-time offense: